 Found in 5 Collections and/or Records:

-Scope and Content note This collection is comprised of the single volume account book, labeled by Branson as volume 2.
-The book records Branson's business transactions as a cobbler.
-Entries include the amount received and the work done, including making shoes, slippers, and boots, repairing shoes, slippers, and boots, and soling, heeling, and capping shoes and boots.
+This account book records Josiah H. Branson's business transactions as a cobbler.
+Entries include the amount received and the work done, including making shoes, slippers, and boots; repairing shoes, slippers, and boots; and soling, heeling, and capping shoes and boots.

-Scope and Content note This collection contains the letters of Carter Nash, an inmate of a federal correctional institution, to Special Collections at Haverford College, regarding his religious beliefs and requests for books, written from 1999 to 2000.
-Eventually, this correspondence led to the publication of a September 2000 column in the journal Quaker Life.
+This collection contains the letters of Carter Nash, a Quaker inmate of a federal correctional institution in Texarkana, Texas, to Special Collections at Haverford College, regarding his religious beliefs and requests for books.
+This correspondence took place from 1999 to 2000.
+Eventually, this correspondence led to his publication of a September 2000 column in the publication Quaker Life.
 A copy of the column is also included.

-Scope and Content note This collection is composed of the single volume scrapbook which is comprised of clippings of an article on the Christiana Riot, published in 1910 by the Atlantic Monthly, but originally published in 1866.
-The article, "The Freedman's Story," was written by William Parker, a former slave who escaped slavery and became an abolitionist and activist in Pennsylvania, and was a key actor in the Christiana Riot, and described his memory of the event.
+The scrapbook is comprised of clippings of an article on the Christiana Riot, published in 1910 by the Atlantic Monthly, but originally published in 1866.
+The article, "The Freedman's Story," was written by William Parker, a formerly enslaved person who escaped slavery and became an abolitionist and activist in Pennsylvania.
+He was a key actor in the Christiana Riot, and the article describes his memory of the event.
 It is not known who compiled the scrapbook.

 Joseph Walton's diary entries focus on his various religious visits in the United States, and include details about his travel, attendance at meetings, descriptions of the communities he visited, discussions concerning the status of free African Americans, and issues surrounding voting, as well as descriptions of his time among Seneca and Onondaga reservations in New York.